f4exb/sdrangel/ReadmeDevelopper.md

   - `settings` contains components to manage presets and preferences
   - `util` contains common utilities such as the message queue

 The `plugins` subdirectory contains the associated plugins used to manage devices and channel components.
 Naming convention of various items depend on the usage and Rx (reception side) or Tx (transmission side) affinity.
-Transmission side is yet to be created.
+Transmission side is a work in progress.

   - Receiver functions (Rx):
     - `samplesource`: Device managers: